Soccer-Afghan official fined, banned for failing to report sexual abuse

 ZURICH, Dec 3 (Reuters) - Former Afghan football official Mohammad Hanif Sediqi Rustam has been banned from the sport for five years and fined 10,000 Swiss francs after being found guilty by FIFA's ethics committee of violations relating to the abuse of female players.

-Sediqi is the third official to be sanctioned in the case which saw former Afghanistan Football Federation president Keramuudin Karim banned for life in June following complaints lodged by several female Afghan players.

-FIFA said its ethics committee had established that Sediqi Rustam, who worked as an assistant to Karim, was "aware of such abuse and had the duty to report and prevent such abuse."
+FIFA said Sediqi Rustam was a former assistant to former Afghanistan Football Federation president Keramuudin Karim who was banned for life in June following complaints lodged by several Afghan female players.
+FIFA said that Sediqi Rustam "was aware of such abuse" and had the duty to report it and prevent it.

-In failing to do so, Sediqi Rustam breached two articles of the FIFA code of ethics, relating to "duty to report" and "protection of physical and mental integrity", FIFA said.

 (Writing by Brian Homewood; Editing by Hugh Lawson)